 Applicants to Grades 1 through 6 attend an Admission Morning on Saturday February 1, 2020, 9:00 - 12:00 pm.
 They will join other applicants to the same grade in a classroom, and work on reading, writing and math activities with a teacher from their current grade, as well as possibly our Math and Reading Coordinators, or other specialists.
 They will also attend a small academic class (usually Science or Technology) and a P.E. class, where they will meet some of our Special Subject teachers.

 We recognize that it is not unusual for children to feel uncomfortable in a unfamiliar environment.
 Older children worry about fitting in; younger ones may be reluctant to part from the grown-up who brought them.
 We want your child’s visit(s) to Tenacre to be fun and informative, whatever their age.
 Our teachers are experienced at making children feel at home, and want to get to know your child as completely as possible.

 If your three- or four-year old has trouble separating from you during a visit, we will try to reschedule for another day.
 Having once visited, your son or daughter may feel more comfortable the next time.
 On the other hand, they may still need you to get them "started” on an activity.
 That’s fine.

 Believing strongly that the cost of an independent school education should not be a deterrent to any prospective student or family, Tenacre has a long-standing policy of offering need-based financial aid to eligible applicants.
-For the 2018-2019 academic year, Tenacre awarded over $1 million in financial aid to 17% of the student body.
-The average grant is $27,623.
+For the 2019-20 academic year, Tenacre awarded over $1 million in financial aid to 17% of the student body.
+The average grant this year is roughly $24,000.
 You will find more detailed information on our Financial Aid pageor by calling our Admission Office.
 We're happy to answer all of your questions.